Noxalus/BulletLua/README.md

         end
     end

-Right now, BulletLua associates a single function with a bullet and runs that function every frames.
+Right now, BulletLua associates a bullet with a function and runs that function every frame.
 However, since it's difficult to dynamically save arbitrary function arguments in a single container, when you set a bullet to run a function, that function cannot have parameters.
-A way to bypass this is by using a `bind` function. `bind` will create a wrapper function for an existing function and forward some arguments to it.
-So effectively, you can transform any function with parameters into a function with no parameters.
-This example (`example/bin/script/test5.lua`) should show some simple `bind` usage.
+A way to bypass this is by using a `bind` function. `bind` will create a wrapper function for an existing function and forward an argument to it.
+So effectively, you can transform any function with parameters into a (new) function with no parameters.
+This example (`example/bin/script/test5.lua`) should show a simple use of `bind`.

 ![test5.lua](./result6.gif)